isomerpages/ura-lkywcp/resources/case-studies/_posts/2019-08-16-abandoibarra.md

 - A city can be regenerated through the use of culture, internationalisation and design excellence.
 - The vision should not only focus on economic growth, but also look at the social and quality of life considerations.
 - Abandoibarra serves as a reference in terms of strategic vision and good governance.
-It constitutes an inspirational source for other cities with underprivileged areas of great potential.
+It constitutes an inspirational source for other cities with underprivileged areas of great potential. **<font color="#967942">O</font>**